anishamittal/aminoassets/README.md

 # aminoassets
-Memorize amino acids by building their structures
+This app allows you to learn the 20 biological amino acids by building the specific side chain atom by atom